How do I increase my productivity and maximize my time?

 So put it out of sight and watch as it also becomes out of mind as well.

-You’ll soon see how much more productive you are when you intentional unplug and unsubscribe from all those notifications.
+You’ll soon see how much more productive you are when you intentionally unplug and unsubscribe from all those notifications.
 Plus, you’ll feel proud when your weekly screen time alert tells you that you’ve spent less time than last week.

 By turning off notifications and limiting digital distractions you’ll be using one of the best productivity tips and tricks.